arfanxn/sharfina-web-programming-midterm-exam-travelling-website/README.md

 # Travelling Website

-This is a repository of midterm exam project which is a travelling website project
+This is the repository of midterm exam project which is a travelling website project